Rajkumarmagar/text-roller/docs/intro.md

 <h3 class="odometer-github-stars"><span class="odometer-label">GitHub ★ s so far:</span><div class="odometer">0</div></h3>
 <div class="odometer-subtitle"><a href="http://github.com/HubSpot/odometer" target="_blank">Star odometer</a> on GitHub to to see it update.</div>

-Odometer is a Javascript and CSS library for smoothly transitioning numbers.
+TextRoller is a Javascript and CSS library for smoothly transitioning numbers.
 See the [demo page](http://github.hubspot.com/odometer/docs/welcome) for some examples.

-Odometer's animations are handled entirely in CSS using transforms making them extremely performant, with automatic fallback on older browsers.
+TextRoller's animations are handled entirely in CSS using transforms making them extremely performant, with automatic fallback on older browsers.

 The library and largest theme is less than 3kb when minified and compressed.